Al-Nusra Front: Relations with Israel

 In July 2015, Israel claimed that following a policy change regarding members of Al-Nusra Front that came about six weeks ago, it ceased treating wounded fighters of Al-Nusra Front in Israeli hospitals.
 An unnamed Israeli officer told Haaretz the injured Al-Nusra militants "infiltrated" into Israel to receive the medical care and that the Israeli army's background checks had not been comprehensive enough to properly check their identity.
 The IDF's decision to no longer treat these Al-Nusra fighters came a month after a Druze mob attacked an ambulance transporting wounded Syrian rebels, killing one of the injured in the process.
 Five members of the Druze community were later arrested for the lynching.
-However, on an interview which was conducted on 19 June 2017, Fursan al-Joulan leader, Abu Muhammad, claimed that Hay'at Tahrir al-Sham wounded militants were receiving treatment in Israel.
-This however does not prove that it is a matter of Israeli policy to provide treatment for Hay'at Tahrir al-Sham members.
+However, on an interview which was conducted on 19 June 2017, Fursan Al-Joulan leader, Abu Muhammad, claimed that Hay'at Tahrir Al-Sham wounded militants were receiving treatment in Israel.
+This however does not prove that it is a matter of Israeli policy to provide treatment for Hay'at Tahrir Al-Sham members.

-It is believed that on 4 August 2018, the Israeli Mossad assassinated the Syrian scientist, Aziz Azbar, with the assistance of Abu Amara Brigades, which is faction within Hay'at Tahrir al-Sham.
+It is believed that on 4 August 2018, the Israeli Mossad assassinated the Syrian scientist, Aziz Azbar, with the assistance of Abu Amara Brigades, which is a faction within Hay'at Tahrir Al-Sham.